Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 However, even dividing the hours spent on this bed by 4 (taking into account learning and broken tools), it would still be too much time to fabricate it for the mass.

-Since this project I took time to properly [learn](/2017-10-02-certified_cabinet_maker/) [woodworking](/woodworking_projects/) and [design](/design_projects/), to build other furniture ([a keel game](/2016-07-01-ultra_molkky/), [optimised cutting boards](/2016-12-01-cutting_board/)), to analyze a lot of existing ones, and more importantly to talk with many experienced woodworkers.
+Since this project I took time to properly [learn](/2017-10-02-certified_cabinet_maker/) [woodworking](/woodworking_projects/) and [design](/design_projects/), to build other furniture ([a keel game](/2016-07-01-ultra_molkky/), [optimized cutting boards](/2016-12-01-cutting_board/)), to analyze a lot of existing ones, and more importantly to talk with many experienced woodworkers.

 Besides my long time interest for digital fabrication, I also obtained a Ph.D. in computer science centered on procedural street modelling.
 Because this subject had not been studied, I read many papers about procedural modelling applied to various objects, such as buildings, trees, objects.

-All this made me mature and think about how to generalyze my experience and bring CAD to durable woodworking.
+All this made me mature and think about how to generalize my experience and bring CAD to durable woodworking.

 **The big question is then how digital fabrication and computer aided design could help to converge quickly to a better furniture design and to fabricate the furniture more efficiently.**

 # Procedural modelling, mechanical simulation and digital fabrication for easier solid wood furniture fabrication # ## Introduction ##

 People from Italy to Egypt to Japan seem to have used furniture through the millennia.
 This need of furniture is not going to disappear soon, with 700 Million people visiting the largest mass furniture maker store last year.